DIDSR/AIM-CU/README.rst

-AIM-CU
+AIM-CU : A CUSUM-based tool for AI Monitoring
 ======

-A CUSUM-based tool for AI Monitoring
+Monitoring a clinically deployed AI device to detect performance drift is an essential step to ensure the safety and effectiveness of AI.

 AIM-CU is a statistical tool for AI monitoring using cumulative sum (AIM-CU).
 AIM-CU computes:

 * The parameter choices for change-point detection based on an acceptable false alarm rate
 * Detection delay estimates for a given displacement of the performance metric from the target for those parameter choices.